-15. Except as otherwise expressly provided herein, all disputes which arise in connection with, or are related to this Agreement or any claimed breach thereof, shall be resolved by arbitration by the American Arbitration Association under the Commercial Arbitration Rules, and conducted in Austin, Texas, and judgment on the award by the arbitrator(s) may be entered in any court having jurisdiction thereof.
-Any arbitration under this Agreement may be consolidated with any arbitration between either party and any third party that relates to the services provided under this Agreement, and in that event the arbitrator(s) shall have the authority to determine the site of the consolidated arbitration.
+15. Except as otherwise expressly provided herein, all disputes which arise in connection with, or are related to this Agreement or any claimed breach thereof, shall be resolved by arbitration by the American Arbitration Association (“AAA”) under the Commercial Arbitration Rules, and conducted in Austin, Texas, and judgment on the award by the arbitrator(s) may be entered in any court having jurisdiction thereof.
+There shall be three arbitrators.
+Each Party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If any Party fails to designate an arbitrator within the time specified or the Parties’ arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the Parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

-16. Any notice or communication required hereunder shall be in writing and shall be: (a) delivered in person; (b) sent by United States mail (certified with return receipt requested) or overnight courier and addressed to the intended recipient at the address set forth below; or (c) sent by facsimile or electronic mail if promptly confirmed in writing by the party providing notice if such notice is immediately delivered pursuant to Subsections (a) or (b) of this Section, to the address set forth in the preamble of this Agreement or at such address of which a party is notified by the other from time-to-time.
+16. Any notice or communication required hereunder shall be in writing and shall be: (a) delivered in person; (b) sent by United States mail (certified with return receipt requested) or overnight courier and addressed to the intended recipient at the address set forth below; or (c) sent by facsimile or electronic mail if promptly confirmed in writing by the Party providing notice if such notice is immediately delivered pursuant to Subsections (a) or (b) of this Section, to the address set forth in the preamble of this Agreement or at such address of which a Party is notified by the other from time-to-time.

+17. Solely for purposes of the Project, the Confidential Information of Company shall not be provided or disclosed by Enron to any individual, employee or other representative of Enron Power Marketing, Inc., or New Power Holdings, Inc., without the prior written consent of the Company, which consent may be arbitrarily withheld.

+18. Nothing in this Agreement shall be construed as creating, conveying, transferring, granting or conferring upon a Party any rights, license or authority in or to the Confidential Information of the other Party, except as specifically set forth in this Agreement.

+19. Each Party understands that the other Party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other Party’s evaluation in relation to the Project, that no Party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and that no Party shall have any liability to the other Party or any person to whom the Confidential Information is disclosed resulting from the use of such information by such Party or any person to whom the Confidential Information is disclosed.
+For purposes of this paragraph 19, "information" is deemed to include all information furnished under this Agreement, whether deemed to be Confidential Information or not.

-17. This Agreement may be executed in counterparts, each of which shall be deemed to be an original, and all of which shall constitute one and the same agreement.
+20. This Agreement may be executed in counterparts, each of which shall be deemed to be an original, and all of which shall constitute one and the same agreement.

-IN WITNESS WHEREOF, the parties have caused the Confidentiality and Non-Use Agreement to be executed and effective as of the date set forth above.
+IN WITNESS WHEREOF, the Parties have caused the Confidentiality and Non-Use Agreement to be executed and effective as of the date first set forth above.

-Green Mountain Energy Company _____________________________
+Green Mountain Energy Company Enron Net Works, LLC

 By: Signature: